Scandy-co/scandy-core-sdk/README.md

 Scandy Core supports the following operating systems:

+* iOS (minimum iOS version 11.0)
 * macOS (tested on 10.11, 10.12)
 * Android (minimum Android version 5.0)
-* iOS (minimum iOS version 11.0)
 * Linux (tested on Ubuntu 14.04, 16.04)

 **All operating systems must have OpenCL >= v1.1**

 Upcoming systems:

+* Linux ARM
 * Windows
-* Linux ARM

 ### <a name="usage"></a> Typical Usage flow

 #### 3D scan to file:

+* Configure you scanning configuration via scandy::core::IScandyCoreConfiguration if desired
 * Initialize the scanner
-  * Either using a pre-recorded `.rrf` file or live data from an attached sensor.
 * Start a preview, so as to visualize what the depth sensor "sees"
-* Adjust scan resolution to fit the use-case
-  * Use high resolution for detailed scans
-  * Use low resolution for fast scans
-  * Use medium resolution for somewhere in-between
-* Adjust the scan size to fit the size of the scan subject
+* Adjust the scan size to fit the size of the scan subject via: scandy::core::IScandyCore::setScanSize
 * Start the scan
 * Scan for some period of time.
 Determined by a button press, timer, API call of some sort, etc..
 * Stop the scan